 There’s a new face roaming the halls of CURE Niger and CURE Uganda.
 It’s a face that is demonstrative of a new chapter in the ongoing story of CURE International.
 Jim Loeffler is an employee of medical equipment non-profit International Aid (IA).
 He has been assigned, full-time, to work for CURE International.
 Jim now oversees all equipment support for both CURE Niger and CURE Uganda in Africa.
 He also works with technical staff at eight other hospitals and does procurement for all of CURE International’s medical equipment needs!

-International Aid’s presence around the CURE hospitals isn’t a new development, but rather it is the strengthening of an old relationship.
+International Aid’s presence around the CURE hospitals isn’t a new development; rather, it is the strengthening of an old relationship.
 CURE and IA have worked closely together since the opening of CURE Kenya 20 years ago.
 International Aid has experts in biomedical equipment, and, through decades of experience working in faith-based hospitals around the world, they know not only the equipment required, but also the intricacies of maintaining equipment in difficult locations.

 For decades now, the vendor-customer relationship between our two organizations has flourished.
 Slowly, we have become more and more in-line with each other as we’ve shared board members and similar passions for healing the sick and proclaiming the kingdom of God.
 This past year, we took the plunge and solidified this deepening bond with the signing of a Memorandum of Understanding, officially entering us into a mutually beneficial partnership.